David P. Anderson

 result = similarity(item1, item2, mode) Returns an estimate of the 'taste similarity' between a pair of items of the same type.
 If the type is 'person', there are two modes.

 results = top_similarity(item, mode, n)Return a list of the n items whose similarity to the given item is greatest.
-Data privacyThe data given to MPS by an app is private to that app; it's not shared with other apps other than by its effect on predictions.
-The apps trust MPS to enforce this privacy.
-Therefore there must be an organizational 'firewall' between MPS and the apps; for example there should be no common staff.
-MPS needs to link user identities across apps, but should not store data from which real-world user identities could be inferred.
+Data privacyThe data given to MPS by a platform would be private to that platform, and not shared with other platforms other than by its effect on predictions.
+The platforms would trust MPS to enforce this privacy.
+Therefore there must be an organizational 'firewall' between MPS and the platforms; for example there should be no common staff.
+MPS needs to link user identities across platforms, but should not store data from which real-world user identities could be inferred.
 This could be done using hashed versions of identifiers like email address and phone number.
 Listening contextRatings and predictions involving listening are complicated by the fact that context can make a big difference:

 It would be overkill to ask users what mood they're in when they rate something.
 But it may be possible to use contextual information to make better predictions: